-The Unistellar eVscope 2 is a hint that ‘smart’ telescopes are the future of astronomy.
+The Unistellar eVscope 2 is a hint that ‘smart telescopes (opens in new tab)' are the future of astronomy.
 Why?
 Light pollution is the future for humanity.
 Most of us can’t see anything but the brightest of stars from our homes and yet interest in the night sky is on the increase.
 Cue the eVscope 2, the latest so-called ‘smart telescope’ from Marseille-France-based company Unistellar that successfully overcomes the scourge of light pollution and does it with a little help from Nikon.

 Controlled via an app on a smartphone or tablet, this update on the original eVscope (opens in new tab) is built around a new Sony IMX347 CMOS image sensor.
 That makes this 4.5-inch reflector telescope as much about astrophotography as amateur astronomy, presenting 7.7 megapixel images to anyone in its vicinity holding a smartphone or tablet hosting the Unistellar app.

 Optical design: Reflector

 Focal ratio: F/4

 Limiting stellar magnitude: 18

 Key features(opens in new tab) (opens in new tab)

 Unlike the company’s recent eVscope eQuinox, here the images are also funnelled to an all-new Nikon Electronic Eyepiece.
 It’s excellent – a vast improvement on the original eVscope – and hosts rich, contrasty images of stars, nebulae and galaxies against a more convincing blackness of space.